TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 **1 - Details tab**

-- Defines Service Bus link and Queue name to .
+- Defines Service Bus connection and Queue name from whitch to import messages .

-- Contains link to the Class that will do processing from this folder.
+- Contains link to the Class that will do processing from the queue.
 The class should extend a base class **DEVIntegProcessMessageBase** and implement the following method:

 ```c#
 abstract void  processMessage(DEVIntegMessageTable  _messageTable, DEVIntegMessageProcessResult _messageProcessResult)